Ada Geller: Women's rights activism

 In addition to her work as teacher, executive and accountant, Geller was active as an advocate for women's rights.
 The handicrafts school she headed was intended to provide educational and occupational opportunities to young women from low socioeconomic background, supported by the "Women's Association for Cultural Work", led by Sarah Thon.
 After obtaining her accounting permit, she joined an organization of academic women, and was active in the "Organization of Hebrew Women for Equal Rights in Palestine".

 Commemoration

-There is an Ada Geller street in Jerusalem and in Beersheba.
+Geller streets exist in Jerusalem and Beersheba.